Atlanta Negligent Security Attorneys

 The law expects property owners to learn about the crime rates and history in the area, keep up with any changes, and take steps to reasonably ensure the safety of visitors from criminal acts.
 Any instance of assault, battery, robbery, or rape while on someone else’s property, may give rise to a negligent security case in Atlanta.
 The property owner was negligent in his/her duties of care to visitors, and this mistake led to injury.
 These are the basic elements of all premises liability claims in Georgia.

-The right team of Atlanta attorneys can help you with your negligent security case.
+The right team of Atlanta premises liability attorneys can help you with your negligent security case.
 We understand the importance of foreseeability in these claims – the courts will determine how much the property owner should have foreseen the risk of crime based on the history of the location.
 Our team can help plaintiff’s present their cases to insurance companies or jurors if necessary.
-To start with your free consultation, contact us.
+To start with your free consultation, contact us at (404) 321-1700.